Pilots of Remotely Piloted Aircraft should familiarise themselves with new regulations concerning drone training effective 1 June 2017.

 From 1 June, RePL applicants will need to satisfy the training requirement by completing a course conducted by a person holding an RPA Operator’s Certificate (ReOC).
 The certificate must authorise the training.
 A full list of drone operators CASA has approved can be found through their website.

 It now also means drone manufacturers and their agents who want to provide practical training for a RePL will need to hold this ReOC next month.

 Read CASA’s brief for more information on these changes.
-If you have any further queries about drone operations generally, feel free to contact us here at AvLaw.
+If you have any further queries about drone operations generally, feel free to contact us here at Avlaw Aviation Consulting.
 Our subsidiary, UAS International (UASI), is a respected consultancy organisation whose services include safety compliance, auditing, certifications, insurance, training and more.